logo

 • Orders marked "Shipped" and "Rejected" are counted, as are individual titles in multiple title orders that have been canceled due to insufficient supply.

-Some performance calculators will delete "Rejected" orders from calculations automatically.
+It’s worth noting that some performance calculators will delete "Rejected" orders from calculations automatically.
 Even if you've only had one "Disapproved" order or reservation in the preceding 90 days, you'll see a 100% completion rate.

 👉 Read More: Ecommerce Order Fulfillment Guide: Process And Strategy To Improve